turingschool/mod-0-curriculum/session2/index.md

 ## Intro

-* Intros: Rachel and Tim
+* Intros: David and Tim
 * Goals for session (see above)
 * Bookmark this page with the shortcut `command + d`